Aaronius/penpal/README.md

 # Penpal

-Penpal makes communication between windows (including iframes) and workers simple by abstracting the details of postMessage into promise-based methods.
+Penpal simplifies communication with iframes, workers, windows, etc. by using promise-based methods on top of postMessage.

 This library has no dependencies.